Cosmic-Chatter/Constellation/control_server/README.md

 #### Maintenance overview

-The maintenance overview summarizes the current state of the `component`s.
+The maintenance overview summarizes the current state of the `components`.
 From the component status view on the components tab, maintenance staff can enter notes about various pieces, as well as categorize them into one of four groups:

 - On the floor and working
 - On the floor and not working
 - Off the floor and working
 - Off the floor and not working

-The various `component`s are grouped into these categories on the maintenance overview.
+The various `components` are grouped into these categories on the maintenance overview.
 The status bar underneath each `id` shows the fraction of time the `component` has been working or not working.

 ### Settings tab

 #### Changing the exhibit

-Use the "Set current exhibit" dropdown box to change the `exhibit` being displayed. **This change takes immediate effect and may result in an unsightly transition in public view.**
+Use the _Set current exhibit_ dropdown box to change the `exhibit` being displayed. **This change takes immediate effect and may result in an unsightly transition in public view.**

 #### Creating and deleting exhibits

-You can create and delete `exhibit`s from the settings tab.
+You can create and delete `exhibits` from the settings tab.
 When creating an `exhibit`, you can either create an empty `exhibit` (no content for any `component`), or you can clone the existing `exhibit`.

 #### Reloading galleryConfiguration.ini

 If you make a manual change to `galleryConfiguration.ini`, pressing the "Reload Config" button will cause the control server to reload it and parse the new configuration as if it were starting up.
-This means you do not have to stop and restart the server process to make an update.
+This means you do not have to stop and restart the server process to make an update. _Note that some low-level properties (such as the IP address or port) require a complete restart of Control Server to take effect_.

 ### Hiding tabs